Adult Time Delivers 'Birth' With Star-Studded Hollywood Premiere

 The premiere included a star-studded red carpet inside the Bourbon Room, which features a bar, a large nightclub space with table service, a full stage and film-screening capabilities.
 The trendy Hollywood venue is decorated with classic film and music memorabilia, which provided a suitable backdrop to a catered buffet and cocktails, enjoyed in a relaxed atmosphere by cast, crew and the invitation-only industry crowd.

-The screening was the first time that the stars, production crew — including Pig Machine’s Siouxsie Q and Michael Vegas, which co-produced the title with Mills — and guests were able to watch “Birth.”
+The screening was the first time that the stars, production crew — including Pig Machine’s Siouxsie Q and Michael Vegas, which co-produced the title with Mills — and guests had the opportunity to watch “Birth.”

 Ultimately, however, it’s Calvert’s show.
 She transforms not just psychologically but physically, aided by a Hollywood-quality prosthetic belly, its steady growth paralleling her suspicions and mental deterioration.
 Calvert gives a nuanced, empathetic performance that avoids clichés and also bears witness to the careful collaboration between Mills and her actors, all of whom improvised their dialogue based on the director’s scene prompts.